ottiram/pyMMAX2/README.md

 In the following, **NLTK** is used to add a POS level to an existing collection of annotation projects, again from the ACL Anthology dataset.

 Adding a new level without a pre-existing annotation scheme to an existing MMAX2 project is one of the use cases that can be solved without annotation scheme evaluation, which is why the following example is called without the `--mmax2_libs` parameter.
-The following will add a markable level called 'pos' to all MMAX2 projects in the /C/ subfolder of the ACl Anthology dataset
+The following will add a markable level called 'pos' to all MMAX2 projects in the /C/ subfolder of the ACl Anthology dataset.

 ```
 $ python postag_acl_coref.py \